cardano-foundation/CIPs/CIP-0035/README.md

 #### Other changes

-Proposals for other additions, removals, or changes to behaviour of any part of Plutus Core or its builtins SHOULD be included in a CIP following the usual CIP process, with the following additions.
+Proposals for other additions, removals, or changes to behaviour of any part of Plutus Core or its builtins SHOULD be proposed in a CIP and SHOULD adhere to the following additional process.

 In order to move to Active status, the following must be true:
 - The `plutus` repository MUST be updated with an implementation of the proposal.
-- For changes to Plutus Core itself, there SHOULD be a formal specification of the changes, either a sufficiently formal presentation in the CIP or a pull  request to the Plutus Core specification.
+- For changes to Plutus Core itself, there MUST be a formal specification of the changes, either a sufficiently formal presentation in the CIP or a pull request to the Plutus Core specification.
 - The completion of these steps MUST be tracked in the Path to Active section.

 ### Changes that do NOT require a CIP

 #### Performance changes and protocol parameter updates

-This CIP does not propose any process for making these changes.
+This CIP does not propose any process for proposing these changes.

 #### Bug fixes